-- the opportunity to participate in a challenging program of studies. - placement with highly motivated students with common interests, both in terms of the subject and in their desire for excellence. - the opportunity to write an exam that could provide a university credit and advanced standing.
+- ➤ the opportunity to participate in a challenging program of studies. - placement with highly motivated students with common interests, both in terms of the subject and in their desire for excellence. - ➤ the opportunity to write an exam that could provide a university credit, advanced standing and considerable tuition savings.